amac-lfc/CMV/README.md

 * So, long story short, this file (the one in the "04" folder) has top-level comments that either did or did not receive a delta.
 Most of them don't but for those that do, I've also included the text where the OP assigned the delta to them.

-**Possible criteria for the algorithm:**
-* length of response
-* whether they provided links and how many links
-* if they quoted the OP

 ## Machine Learning Algorithms
 Decision Trees: